flink-extended/ai-flow/docs/content/get_started/quickstart/run_an_example.md

 the model pushing is triggered by the `MODEL_VALIDATED` event.
 The model streaming prediction is triggered by the `MODEL_DEPLOYED` event.

-For more details about how to write your workflow, please refer to the [Workflow Development](../../workflow_development/index.md) document.
+For more details about how to write your workflow, please refer to the [tutorial](../tutorial.md) and  [development](../../development/index.md) document.